-For infants: In denominations that don’t baptize infants, they often have a baby dedication ceremony instead.
-Basically, the mother and father bring the baby (up to age 2 or so) in front of the church, they promise to raise the baby in the faith, the church promises to do everything in their power to help, and the pastor says a prayer that the baby will grow up to know God.
+For infants: In denominations that don’t baptize infants, there is often a baby dedication ceremony instead.
+Basically, the mother and father present the baby (or toddler) in front of the congregation and promise to raise the baby in the faith.
+In turn, the congregation promises to do everything in their power to help, and the pastor says a prayer that the child will grow up to know God.

 Who: Anyone.
-Babies born into Catholic families are generally baptized as infants (from birth to 3-7 mo).
-Children over 7 years and adults are baptized upon conversion and completion of a training class (RCIA).
+Babies born into Catholic families are generally baptized as infants (from birth to the first few months of life).
+Children over 7 years and adults are baptized upon conversion and completion of education classes about the Catholic faith (RCIC or RCIA).

 When: Typically on Sundays.
-Either during mass or after mass as part of a private, family-only ceremony.
+Either during mass or after mass as part of a private ceremony for family and invited friends.

 - The priest, parents and godparents make the sign of the cross on the baby.

 - One or two Scripture passages are read.

 - Prayers are said.